amit-kd/coffee_shop_ui/README.md

 # How to Run
 1) Install Node
 2) Install angular/cli
+3) Do "npm install" to install dependencies in the main folder
-3) Run the project using "ng serve"
+4) Run the project using "ng serve"
-4) Build "npm run build"  (for dev), "npm run build --prod" (for prod)
+5) Build "npm run build"  (for dev), "npm run build --prod" (for prod)

 # How to deploy
 1) Push your chnages to master branch